htw-imi-showtime/showtime-website/content/ss22/bachelor/b3-e-learning-komplexer-zahlen/process.md

 {{</gallery>}}

 {{<section title="Idea">}}
-All of us have goals and we do a lot to get closer to them each day.
-We all also know that it can sometimes be challenging that there are obstacles put in our way.
-According to our expert, complex numbers are often exactly that challenge for many electrical engineering students during their studies.
-Most of them have no prior knowledge from school or other areas in this topic.
-Nevertheless, the subject area plays an essential role for later problems.
-Complex numbers are for example used to calculate complex alternating currents (AC) and therefore the knowledge of complex numbers must be present.
-The transfer of this knowledge has so far been approached via the classical route and, as already mentioned, has often represented a crossroads for some students.
-That's why we want to spice up the world of complex numbers to make learning easier for our fellow students with a playful learning app.
+All of us have **goals** and we do a lot to get closer to them each day.
+We all also know that it can sometimes be **challenging** that there are obstacles put in our way.
+According to our **expert**, complex numbers are often exactly that challenge for **many electrical engineering students** during their studies.
+Most of them have **no prior knowledge** from school or other areas in this topic.
+Nevertheless, the subject area plays **an essential role** for later problems.
+Complex numbers are for example used to **calculate complex alternating currents** (AC) and therefore the knowledge of complex numbers must be present.
+The transfer of this knowledge has so far been approached **via the classical route** and, as already mentioned, has often represented a **crossroads for some students**.
+That's why we want to spice up the world of complex numbers to **make learning easier** for our fellow students with a **playful learning app**.
 {{</section>}}

 {{<section title="Research">}}